Top Programming Languages for Android App Development

 Python can be used for Android App Development even though Android doesn’t support native Python development.
 This can be done using various tools that convert the Python apps into Android Packages that can run on Android devices.

-An example of this is Kivy that is an open source Python library used for developing mobile apps.
+An example of this is Kivy which is an open-source Python library used for developing mobile apps.
 It supports Android and also encourages rapid app development (which is a win-win situation according to me!).
 However, a downside to this is that there won’t be native benefits for Kivy as it isn’t natively supported.

 Corona is a software development kit that can be used for developing Android apps using Lua.
 It has two operational modes, namely Corona Simulator and Corona Native.
 The Corona Simulator is used to build apps directly while the Corona Native is used to integrate the Lua code with an Android Studio project to build an app using native features.

 While Lua is a little limited as compared to Java, it is also much simpler and has an easier learning curve.
 Moreover, there are build monetization features as well as various assets and plugins that enrich the app development experience.
 Corona is mostly used to create graphics applications and games but is by no means limited to that.